tbolis/react-sketch/README.md

 A Sketch tool for React based applications, backed-up by [FabricJS](http://fabricjs.com/)

-![warning-image] _Please note that this module is still in development!_
+![warning-image] _Please note that this module is still in development!
+Feel free to send me enhancements and ideas :)_

 ## Installation